 "The Daily Do" in pictures.

 Daily balancing activities (First Principle) will help your womb and pelvis be more aligned for the baby.
 Balancing activities may make your childbirth easier.
 Wondering how to promote an anterior position, try this.
-To avoid a posterior or breech position, adding the weekly activities to your routine will help immensely.
+To avoid a posterior or breech position, add the weekly activities to your daily routine.

 You can do these activities one or more times a week to add

 - Comfort for your nights, and

 The first thing to do - any time - in pregnancy is bring your body into balance.
 It's not hard.
 Here are 6 things you can do everyday - today!

 The "3 Sisters" of Spinning Babies will help you prepare for, and progress through, childbirth.
 Begin Balance activities in early pregnancy, even before pregnancy, even now!

 The goals of our 3 Principles of Spinning Babies are:

 Gravity-friendly maternal posture is the 2nd Principle of Spinning Babies.
 Here are some Rest Smart suggestions for pregnancy.
 These postures can also be used in labor.
 Think of your belly as a hammock and let the baby lie with his or her back settling into the hammock.
 Don't "tuck your tail."
 Pass the flashlight test.